Pinocchio

 Whatever the sources of wisdom, is the audience “idiotic”?

-We know that Pinocchio does not receive the love he wants until he receives it from Geppetto his father, after long errors followed by improvements.
+We know that Pinocchio does not receive the love he wants until he receives it from Geppetto, his father, after long errors followed by improvements.

 The audience's love was not enough for Pinocchio.